 So the Ktan is similar to the Moby in that it’s a wrap’ish carrier but rather than a long length of fabric, it’s a loop (like an infinity scarf).
 Some people feel that it’s a little easier to put on and there is less of a learning curve to use it.
 It has that nice, comfy custom fit and doesn’t cost an insane amount of money.
 The slight downside is that it is sized so if you are small and your husband is large (or vice versa) you won’t be able to use the same carrier.

 As with the Moby, the Ktan is a dream for newborns because you can really tuck those little bugs right up to you and they love it.

 Best for: newborns (but works up to 35lbs), single users (or a bunch of people that are similar in size), small learning curve for customized comfort, long periods of baby wearing.
 Typically run about $50.

 Unlike a wrap, you just put the sling on and slip the baby in so there’s no need for tricky tying or gymnastics to get your baby secured.
 They are light, compact and comfortable.
-The Hotsling is nice and wide so it doesn’t cut into your neck (I’m assuming that’s a feature we’d all enjoy) and it actually can go up to 35lbs so you can haul a pretty big kid in it.
-It comes in two sizes so if there is a big size difference between you and other caregivers, that can be a big of a drag.
+The hip Baby is nice and wide so it doesn’t cut into your neck (I’m assuming that’s a feature we’d all enjoy) and it actually can go up to 35lbs so you can haul a pretty big kid in it.
 Some people find slings in general too loosey goosey and are willing to trade the ease of “on and off” for a more secure fit of a wrap.
-Ring slings are another variation worth checking out if you’re thinking about the sling route.

 To me it looked like it could get a little tricky getting a baby in and out of (especially a squirmy toddler) but as with everything, I’m sure you could master it with practice.